 Most of you probably have covered major topics during your Chemistry I course.

-However the main topics that are extremely important from AP Board exam point of view are
+However the main topics that are extremely important from AP Board exam point of view are as below:

 1st nine week:

 - Stoichiometry: Calculations with Chemical Formulas and Students will learn about Formula weights, percent composition, Avogadro’s number and the Mole, moles and number of particles, Empirical Formula and Analysis

 - Aqueous Reactions and Solution Stoichiometry: Students will learn about Molecules in water, ions in solution, strong electrolytes, weak electrolytes, chemical equilibrium, Precipitation reactions, Acids, base and Neutralization Reactions, Oxidation-Reduction reactions, Concentration of solutions( Molarity, dilution, preparing solutions), Titration, equivalence point, titration calculations.

 - Acid base Equilibria: Students will learn about : Bronsted Lowry Acids and Bases, Auto ionization of water, The pH scale, strong acids and bases, weak acid: Ka and pH, percent ionization, Weak bases: Kb, calculating pH and pOH.
 Relationship between Ka, Kb and Kw.
 Acid Base properties of Salt solution.
 Acid base behavior; factors that affect strength, oxidation numbers, oxyacid, carboxylic acid.

 - Additional aspects of aqueous Equilibria: Students will learn about The Common Ion effect, buffered solutions, Acid-Base Titrations,( titration curve, pkA OF WEAK ACID FROM TITRATION, Solubility equilibria, Ksp solubility product constant, factors affecting solubility, Henderson- Hasselbach reactions for buffers..